The Board of Directors, either directly or through its committees,

 policies, practices and processes; and b) the effectiveness

-members and recommends the director nominees to each
+members and recommends to the Board of Directors the director nominees for each

-- assists the Board in its oversight role with respect to: a) the
+- Assists the Board of Directors in its oversight role with respect to: a) the

 Company’s human resources strategy, policies and programs;

-and b) all matters relating to proper deployment of human
+and b) all matters relating to utilization of human

 resources within the Company, with special focus on